pomodoren/awesome-open-transport/README.md

 ### 3. OSGeo Ecosystem

 The OSGeo Ecosystem is like a toolbox for making maps and understanding transportation.
-It has servers (Geoserver, Mapserver, GeoNode) that handle data, visuals (OpenLayers, Cesium) that make maps look good, and applications (QGIS, GRASS GIS, GDAL) that help analyze information.
-The database part (PostGIS, pgRouting, spatialite) keeps everything organized.
 It's like having all the tools you need to figure out and improve how we move around, making it super useful for anyone working with maps and transportation.

 - Server related: [Geoserver](https://geoserver.org/), [Mapserver](https://mapserver.org/), [GeoNode](https://geonode.org/)
 - Visuals: [OpenLayers](https://openlayers.org/), [Cesium](https://cesium.com/)